Physical Therapist Assistant Associate Degree

 What Job Outlook and Salary Can I Expect?

-The APTA states that as of 2011, 48 states and the District of Columbia require you be licensed, registered or certified to practice as a PTA.
+The APTA states that as of 2016, all 50 states and the District of Columbia, Puerto Rico and the US Virgin Islands require you be licensed, registered or certified to practice as a PTA.
 Once you've earned your degree, you may qualify to sit for the National Physical Therapy Examination.
 States may add their own individual requirements for licensure.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: